rakeshvattikonda/asic-interview/docs/questions/protocols/apb.md

 - When the slave has valid data (`PREADY=1`):
   - `PRDATA` contains the requested value.
   - The master deasserts `PENABLE=0`, completing the read.
-  - The system is ready for the next transaction.

 📌 APB Read Transfer Timing Diagram (with 3 Wait States):
 ![APB Read Transfer](images/apb_read.png)